We take great care of your pieces and will review each piece carefully to ensure it is mounted properly. View our mounting options below:

 Sewn (available for scarves and textiles only)

 Art is hand-stitched onto a linen mat.
 For any textiles, flags, or scarves.
-A framing specialist will hand sew your piece to a linen mat or linen-covered strainer (for Max Plexibox orders).
+A framing specialist will hand sew your piece to a linen mat.
 Single stitches are placed along the edges, and your piece will be steamed before we begin to sew.
 Please note that all textiles will retain their natural flow and with gravity, it may still expand over time.

 If your paper is on the smaller size, strong, and framed to the edge, we will not use any mounting to keep it in place.
 It can support itself without fear of buckling.